 One of the subjects I suggested for a useful list was;

 Household Inventory; This is a master list of everything you own that costs more than $50.
-Theoretically, I keep this list in case of a massive fire loss.
+Theoretically, I keep this list in case of a massive fire loss (for insurance claims).
 This is also a good place to keep your warranty paperwork and serial numbers for appliances and electronic devices.

 Pretty good advice if I don’t say so myself.